boxyhq/website/blog/2024-03-08-achieving-seamless-sso-integration-why-blocksurvey-selected-boxyhq.md

 import LearnMoreCTA from "../src/components/ctas/LearnMoreCTA";
 import SignupCTA from "../src/components/ctas/SignupCTA";

-In a world where data privacy has become a paramount concern, BlockSurvey stands out as a beacon of trust and security.
+Data privacy has become a paramount concern, BlockSurvey stands out as a beacon of trust and security.
 Committed to empowering users with complete ownership over their data, BlockSurvey faced the challenge of ensuring enterprise-level security and privacy for its customers.
 The solution?
 BoxyHQ’s Single Sign-On powered by the [open-source SAML Jackson](https://github.com/boxyhq/jackson).

 <LearnMoreCTA label="Learn more about BlockSurvey" url="https://blocksurvey.io/" />